Petros9/CaptionTagger/README.md

  *NounChecker*

  The object is responsible for all noun-related operations.
-The object uses only some simplified metrics to determine whether a word is noun or not.
+The object uses only some simplified metrics to determine whether a word is a noun or not.
 At first I wanted to use some internet dictionary API, however the ones I found were either request limited or required paid substribtion.
 Another more reliable way of finding a noun is using a local dictionary database.

  Function `markPotentialNouns` marks words that are preceded by the articles or personal pronouns as potential nouns.